pglombardo/PasswordPusher/docs/promise.md

 # Promise

+July 2021

-As we're coming up now on **10 years of Password Pusher**, there are some guiding principles that have always been followed but haven't been documented (until now).
+As we're coming up now on [10 years of Password Pusher](https://twitter.com/pwpush/status/1402331907824701447), there are some guiding principles that have always been followed but haven't been documented (until now).

 As I continue to develop Password Pusher, adding new features and functionality, there are some tenets that I will continue to stay true to: